-41 Fresh Kitchen Trends for 2016.
+41 Fresh Kitchen Trends.
 The Latest Design Trends for Kitchen Cabinets, Colors, Appliances, Flooring and More

-This picture gives you a glimpse at some of 2016’s hottest kitchen design trends:
+This picture gives you a glimpse at some of the hottest kitchen design trends:

 - Many of the elements in this kitchen are classic in style.
 For example, the Moen kitchen faucet is noteworthy for its traditional styling.
 However, the overall design theme of the kitchen is transitional thanks to the inclusion of some contemporary elements, like the up-to-date kitchen island

 - This kitchen is an example of what the ideal farmhouse kitchen could look like.

 - In times past, tile and linoleum were popular surfaces for kitchen flooring.
 Nowadays, tile and linoleum are still popular in many areas of the USA, but in the trendiest neighborhoods, hardwood floors have overtaken tile as the most popular type of flooring in the kitchen.